2022-Fall-LING-270/2022-Fall-LING-270.github.io/index.md

 * **The Story of Writing** by Andrew Robinson.
 Thames & Hudson
 * **How Writing Came About** by Denise Schmandt-Besserat.
 University of Texas Press; Abridged edition
-* **The Writing on the Wall: How Asian Orthography Curbs Creativity** by William Hannas.
-2003.
-Philadelphia: University of Pennsylvania Press.
 * **HAL's Legacy: 2001's Computer as Dream and Reality** by David Stork.
 1996.
 MIT Press.
 * **Language and the Internet** by David Crystal.
 2001 Cambridge University Press.